 QUICK RECAP OF TORONTO SHORT TERM RENTAL REGULATIONS

 Short-term rental platforms like Airbnb and Vrbo have grown in popularity over the last decade and popular cities like Toronto are trying to go with the flow and put some regulations in place for the city as a whole.
 The proposed short-term rental regulations set for Toronto are as follows:

 • A short-term rental is considered anything fewer than 28 days.

-• Eligible short-term rental properties must be the host’s principal residence.
+• Eligible short-term rental properties must be owned by the host and it must be their principal residence.

 • Hosts can rent up to three rooms or their entire home.